Grab your yoga mat and dumbbells, kids. It’s exercise time!

 If you’re already a brand wiz and don’t need a refresher, skip down to the pencil emoji to get straight to the writing exercise. ✏️

-Voice: The characteristics of your brand’s identity that define your unique point of view and your way of speaking.
+Voice: The way a brand’s personality is expressed verbally.
+Your voice is the set of characteristics that define your unique point of view and your way of speaking.
 Your brand’s voice stays constant regardless of the tone, channel, or medium you’re writing for.
 For example, Lemonly’s voice is friendly, fun, and humorous.
-That means we want all of our communications to have those qualities—whether it’s a blog post, infographic, social media message, or any of our internal communications.
+That means we want all of our communications to have those qualities — whether it’s a blog post, infographic, social media message, or any of our internal communications.

 Tone: The overall feeling or emotional quality of a particular communication, including the mood, tenor, and temperament.
 Tone can change depending on the project, message, or medium.
 For example, tones might be sarcastic, playful, serious, or sincere depending on what you want to say, the audience, and where the piece will live.